fabrikschleichach/BEXIS2_Documents/Manuals/RegisterAndLogin/Manual.md

 * Email
 * ORCID (To get an ORCID identifier, go to https://orcid.org/register)

 This information will be used for the metadata.
-If you specify it here, you will not have to fill in the corresponding fields in the metadata form every time you create a new dataset.
+If you enter it here, you will not have to fill in the corresponding fields in the metadata form every time you create a new dataset.

 Finish your registration by clicking on the "Save" button.
 You will receive an email from your data manager (betafor@uni-wuerzburg.de) to inform you about your registration process's completeness.